Sion Spence

-Sion Spence (Siôn Spence, born 2 October 2000) is a Welsh professional footballer who plays as a midfielder for club Gloucester City.
+Sion Spence (Siôn Spence, born 2 October 2000) is a Welsh professional footballer who plays as a midfielder for Cymru Premier side Barry Town United.

 Club career

 Cardiff City

 Spence started his career at Cardiff City where he was awarded the club's academy player of the year award for the 2017–18 season.
 Spence was also part of the Cardiff City Under-18s side that was crowned champions of the PDL2 South.

 In September 2019, Spence joined Cymru Premier side Barry Town United on loan.

 Crystal Palace

 Following his release from Cardiff, Spence joined Premier League side Crystal Palace in September 2020, initially joining up with the club's under-23s side.

 On 9 July 2021, Spence joined recently-relegated League Two side Bristol Rovers on a season-long loan deal.
 He made his professional debut in a 2–0 EFL Cup defeat to Cheltenham Town.
 On 25 September 2021, Spence made his league debut for the club when he came on as a 90th minute substitute for Harvey Saunders against Walsall.
 He scored to give Rovers a 2–1 victory, the club's first away win for 9 months.

 Spence was released by Crystal Palace at the end of the 2021–22 season.